kramatt/ML-Projects/Kaggle/Playground 21.2/README.md

 ## Result

-On the competition set, this model earned a score of **0.84825**.
+On the competition set, this model earned a score of **0.84946**.

-The highest current score is 0.84100, and a perfect score would be 1.
+The highest score was 0.84115, and a perfect score would be 1.